 The Modern Greek Nation

 The Greeks, meanwhile, had been busy organising the independent state they had proclaimed several years earlier.
-In April 1827 the Greeks elected Ioannis Kapodistrias, a Corfiot and former diplomat of Russian Tsar Alexander I, as the first president of the republic.
+In April 1827 the national Senate elected Ioannis Kapodistrias, a Corfiot and former diplomat of Russian Tsar Alexander I, as the first president of the republic.
 Nafplio, in the Peloponnese, was chosen as the capital.

 There was, however, much dissension within Greek ranks.
 Kapodistrias was assassinated in 1831 after he had ordered the imprisonment of a Maniot chieftain, part of a response to undermine rising rebellion among the many parties whose authority had been weakened by the new state.